A hearty, easy-to-make slow cooker vegetable lentil stew that is as delicious as it is comforting.

 It’s been a cold and dreary day here in Southern California, which matched my mood because I’m becoming sick.
 Ack!
 Damn sinuses, anyway, it is the perfect kind of day for a hearty soup to warm you up.
 I love slow cooker stews and soups because of the aroma they bring to your home as the flavors warm and meld together throughout the day.
 The scents almost tease you, leaving you wanting the soup to be done sooner; alas, you have to wait another three hours.

 Winter has some of the most delicious vegetables to offer, among them are a few of my favorites for dishes like these.
 You can’t go wrong with carrots (my sister would disagree!), beautifully dark leaves of dinosaur kale, and although the celery root is one ugly edible, it’s taste brings a lot to soups and vegetable roasts.
-The mushrooms bring an earthy flavor while balancing with the sweetness of the tomato, there’s a lot of components to this stew and that’s what makes it delicious.
+The mushrooms bring an earthy flavor while balancing with the sweetness of the tomato; there are many components to this Slow Cooker Vegetable Lentil Stew.
+That’s what makes it delicious.

 For this recipe, you will need a fairly large crock pot; mine is roughly 4 quarts.
 I like my soups chunky, so most of the veggies are chopped, if you’d like a finer texture, dice them.